 2020 saw the band complete their first EP trilogy, releasing 'Vols.
 1-3' on vinyl and CD and celebrating its launch by collaborating with Bone Machine Brew Co. on the delicious 'Let Man Loose Juice'.
 2021 sees the band return their renowned live show to the stage with a new line-up, and working hard on new material in preparation for a monster 2022.

-In 2017, Jamie Rothery joined former Felony members Marc Ainley, Sam Howell and Daniel Griffin to complete a fresh line-up with all new music, inspired by Queens of the Stone Age, the associated Palm Springs low desert scene and Sheffield's Arctic Monkeys.
+In 2017, Marc Ainley, Jamie Rothery, Sam Howell and Daniel Griffin joined forces as Let Man Loose, inspired by Queens of the Stone Age, the associated Palm Springs low desert scene and Sheffield's Arctic Monkeys.
 The first half of the year saw the group working tirelessly on new material, self-releasing singles 'Dream Reel' and 'Sweet Spot' before attracting the support of Hull-based Warren Records.

 With the valuable support of the cherished local label, Let Man Loose headed into the studio to record their first EP release 'Vol. 1' – released at the end of 2017 to wrap up a successful first year for the band and featuring 'Shotgun Good Fun', 'The Coffin's Final Nail' and 'I Warned You'.
 This trio of songs remain certified crowd-pleasers at Let Man Loose's frenetic live shows.

 Frequently referred to as 'one hell of a band' by BBC Music Introducing DJ Alan Raw, Let Man Loose continued to receive invaluable support from the team at Radio Humberside, with numerous live session performances, interviews and on-air endorsements culminating in a coveted late afternoon slot on their stage at Hull's flagship music festival, Humber Street Sesh in 2018.